 Similarly, the $\alpha$-approximation algorithm used in Algorithm 2 gives us the following.

 Hence, we can bound $\max\{A_1,A_2\}$ as follows which proves the claimed approximation guarantee of our algorithm.

 \end{proof}

-\Cref{approx} immediately gives us the following corollary. \begin{corollary} For every $\eps>0$, there is a $(\frac{16}{9}+\eps)$-approximation algorithm for \KE if only cycles of length at most $3$ are allowed (and no paths are allowed). \end{corollary}
+\Cref{approx} immediately gives us the following corollary. \begin{corollary} For every $\eps>0$, there is a $(\frac{16}{9}+\eps)$-approximation algorithm for the \KE problem if only cycles of length at most $3$ are allowed (and no paths are allowed). \end{corollary}